gusaaaaa/SupernovaController/README.md

 3. **Setting Bus Voltage:**

-   Set the bus voltage for the I3C bus.
+   Set the bus voltage (in mV) for the I3C bus.
 This step is required before initializing the bus if you don't specify the voltage parameter in `init_bus`:

    ```python
    i3c.set_bus_voltage(3300)